oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 .# Abstract

-This specification describes data formats, validation and processing rules to express Verifiable Credentials based on the securing mechanisms of SD-JWT (TBD: see oauth-selective-disclosure-jwt) and JSON payloads.
+This specification describes data formats, validation and processing rules to express Verifiable Credentials with JSON payload based on the securing mechanisms of SD-JWT [@!I-D.ietf-oauth-selective-disclosure-jwt].

 {mainmatter}